 Hold and Improve is a tribute to the storytelling culture of Wildland Firefighting.
-It is a collection of short stories as told by Wildland Firefighters from all facets of the fire world with varying years of firefighting experience and from all across the nation.
+It is a collection of short stories, artwork, poetry, etc., as told by Wildland Firefighters from all facets of the fire world with varying years of firefighting experience and from all across the nation.
 The book will be small, packable, and ready to be shoved into your line gear for those moments when you hear that familiar message, “HOLD AND IMPROVE” passed down the line.
 It is also meant to be passed between crewmembers and talked about around the warming fire back at spike camp.
 Hold and Improve will come in volumes.
 Each volume offering new and relatable stories with different focal points of the fire world and the culture within it.
 It’s meant to represent the collective “us”… the Fire Family.

 Contribute your Story

 Hold and Improve is created by firefighters, for firefighters, and some of the proceeds from each sale will go to organizations that support wildland firefighters.
 But none of this can move forward without your story.

 Not a good writer, or speller for that matter?
 It’s not about that.
 If you have an incredible story to share, we can help you get it on paper.
 Although the preference is a written submission, we will accept audio recordings of your story as a submission.